digger32/significance-hypergraph/README.md

 Code, patches, and per-seed results for the paper:

-**A Significance-Aware Leaderboard for Hypergraph Learning: An Independent Recomputation and Statistical Audit of DHG-Bench.**
+**Is There a Best Hypergraph Neural Network?
+A Significance-Aware Recomputation and Statistical Audit of DHG-Bench.**

 This repository releases everything needed to regenerate the statistical results in the paper from the recomputed per-seed accuracies of the